-Have you ever tried macro photography of flowers or tiny insects with your phone?
+Have you ever tried macro photography of flowers or tiny insects with your iPhone?
 It’s virtually impossible.

 If you get too close to your subject, your image ends up looking blurry.
 However, with a few simple modifications, you can quickly turn your device into the ultimate macro photography machine.
 If you do it right, you can produce beautiful pictures that rival those taken with a professional camera.

 Now’s the perfect time to get into macro smartphone photography.
 Keep reading because we have a few useful tips to help you get started.

 1 – Choose the Right Lens

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 Today’s smartphone cameras have improved significantly.
 Some of them now even include an optical zoom and wide angle lenses.
 However, despite all the advances in mobile photography, most of these devices are still not capable of taking macro images.

 That means your phone can’t take extreme close-ups of subjects since it can’t focus on anything that’s only a few inches away from it.
 To solve this problem, you have to buy a third party clip-on macro lens for your device.

 To narrow down your choices, you first have to figure out if you can use the lens you want to buy with your phone.
 Manufacturers often include a list of compatible phones in their product descriptions, so this shouldn’t be an issue.